Fire and rescue services

 Oman has a low crime rate.

-Petty criminals sometimes target tourists for burglaries and theft.
+Petty criminals sometimes target tourists for burglaries and theft, especially in crowded places and from vehicles.

 Women have been detained when reporting sexual assault, as they must prove that the sex was not consensual to avoid being charged.
 It is illegal to have extramarital sex.
 Some travellers camping in small groups in remote areas have been assaulted.